Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 reality), the light is connected to this topic.
 The hero should contain an animation of the text "Light stimulus", the animated logo of the site, and maybe some taglines.
+Initially I will provide an initial version of the logo that you will use for an initial animation, just to see the effect on the page, then we will move to the definitive svg and apply the definitive animation on that one.
+In the hero section:

+- The hero should be compact like like mxb.dev
+- Tagline animation should be typewriter
+- Subtle floating/parallax effect for depth (Think: calm, elegant, “Apple keynote” feel.)
+- Logo reveal follows a “light passes through” or “illumination sweep” concept. the light sweep effect should be a glow beam.

-I haven't decided the taglines yet but they can be sentences about me, my job and my interest, or some catchy sentences that creates a relation between the limulus and the light.
-For this last point, here are some analogies between limulus and light I like (in italian), so that you can get an inspiration for a tagline from them:
+Here are some analogies between limulus and light I like (in italian), so that you can get an inspiration for a tagline from them: